googleapis/google-cloud-cpp/google/cloud/datacatalog/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Google Cloud Data Catalog API][cloud-service-docs], a service to A fully managed and highly scalable data discovery and metadata management service.
+This directory contains an idiomatic C++ client library for the [Google Cloud Data Catalog API][cloud-service-docs], a fully managed and highly scalable data discovery and metadata management service.

 This library is **experimental**.
 Its APIs are subject to change without notice.